Kwabs-97/mn-blog-posts/README.md

 This will start both the frontend and API containers.

-## API

-The application uses JSON Server as a mock API.
-The `db.json` file is hosted on Render and contains the blog posts data.
-However, the mock API is successfully hosted on render so have fun and don't worry so much about that. `db.json` file shows the exact schema of dataset.

 ## Available Scripts

 - `npm run dev` - Start the development server with Turbopack